nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

 ### Diary entries ###

 * Search for all Diary Entry data prior to a specified date
-     * The consumer system request all items prior to an end date
+     * The consumer system requests all items prior to an end date
      * The provider system returns all items whose
 		* occurrence period start date is on or prior to the consumer supplied end date or
 		* occurrence date time is on or prior to the consumer supplied end date